Surrender (Stop Struggling)

 I have a hard time going with the flow.
 I often find myself fighting life on life’s terms, swimming against the current, or questioning everything.
 And then I get mad at myself for being so uptight, or mad that I have to deal with whatever I’m facing at the moment, and it gets worse.

-One day I found myself chanting this – all 4 parts tumbling through at once – so I sat down and recorded it.
+One day during this time, I found myself chanting – all 4 parts tumbling through at once – so I sat down and recorded this.
 With the 4 voices, it becomes a conversation (either with myself – the various voices in my head – or with others when singing it in a group).
 It asks the question: what if I just stop struggling? with a hopeful tone as the thoughts bounce off each other.
 You can hear the original on Soundcloud (embedded below).
 The song speaks to the comfort I feel whenever I finally stop struggling for a moment and let life’s current do its thing.
 I have found time and time again that beautiful, bittersweet, awe-inspiring things happen when I get out of my own way and accept what is.
 Life has taken me on a much grander adventure than I could have dreamed up myself, and it’s always looking out for me.
 When I can remember this, I actually start to feel safe.

 Karly Loveling taught Surrender at Song Village in 2016 – a year before I attended the festival myself.
 It was the first song of mine to ever be “released” into the wild by another song leader – and it traveled across the country before I taught it myself.
 I love hearing from people who learned it far away, from someone I’ve never met.
 And I love the fact that, depending on who’s carrying it, the song can invoke laughter, or tears, or dancing.
 Here’s how I teach it: